 Genetically Modified Organisms, Biotechnology Products, EU-Biotech

 Vecchione, Elisa, "Science for the Environment: Need for Reconsidering Statistical Methodologies" (2007).
 Cornell Law Faculty Working Papers.
-Paper 25.
+25.